mvanwinkleias/mv_automation_standards/doc/organizational_scheme/index.md

 # The Tools I Use and How I use them

+In generall, I tie everything together:

+* Revision control commit messages contain the ticket numbers for the issue you're working on
+* The wiki contain
+	* links to the repositories for projects
+	* links to tickets
+	* links to external documentation (etc)
+	* Project Documentation
+* Project Repositories
+	* mention the wiki for "environment specific" documentation
+	* contain project specific documentation

+## Workflows

+### "Semi-Critical" Maintenance

+* Email ticket queue with subject like "Rebooting F-200 AP"
+* Do work
+* Document the work in the ticket, include circumstances, etc
+* Resolve ticket

+### Project Work

+Sometimes when I'm working on a project, I'll need to create a ticket with another company.
+Let's say I need to configure network cards on a new machine, but I'm having problems.

+I'll:

+* Create a ticket with a description
+* Create a ticket in the other company's queue, and mention our internal ticket number
+* Document the company's ticket number in my ticket

+## Trello (Post-it Board)

+Trello tells me what to work on.

+My trello cards have links to tickets, and to documentation systems.

+My manager can tell me what to work on via Trello (and the ticketing system).

 ## Ticketing System

 Start a ticket if any of the following apply: